Ritika821/Drinks-Python-Data-Analysis/README.md

 ## This Project includes :

-- **Import Libraries :** The first step to import libraries that are required like numby, matplotlib, seaborn and pandas by writing code.
+- **Import Libraries :** The first step to import libraries that are required like NumPy, matplotlib, seaborn and pandas by writing code.
-- **Load Dataset :** Loaded TMDB Dataset through pandas read_csv code.
+- **Load Dataset :** Loaded TMDB Dataset through pandas read csv code.
-- **Data Analysis :** Calculated total no. of countries and continents and various other informations.
+- **Data Analysis :** Calculated total no. of countries and continents and various other information.
-- **Data Interpretation :** Drag various qualitative informations through interpreting data.
+- **Data Interpretation :** Drag various qualitative information through interpreting data.
 - **Data Visualization :** Through Seaborn library, constructed various visuals for clear understanding.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------